Operator di visual basic 6.0

 Internally, the a and b characters are numbers.
 So when we compare two characters,

 we compare their stored numbers.
-The built-in Asc
+The built-in Asc function

 returns the ASCII value of a single character.